C$ 567 Find Cheap Flights from Australia to Toronto

 • Travellers at Toronto Pearson Airport who are looking for a quiet place to reflect or observe religious obligations can take advantage of the two Interfaith Centres at the airport, one in each of Terminals 1 and 3.
 In addition the airport boasts two chaplaincies on-site and you can even attend a service of worship if you wish.

-Top 5 airlines serving from Australia to Toronto
+Reviews of the top 5 airlines flying from Australia to Toronto

 See real verified KAYAK customer reviews for airlines flying to Toronto.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from Australia to Toronto.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.